Secondary glazing in Oxfordshire

 Shake, rattle (and roll?)

-Old timber windows, particularly sash windows, are renowned for shakes and rattles.
+Secondary glazing is renowned for the way it reduces noise coming through your windows.
+It can also reduce the noise from the windows themselves.
+Old timber windows, particularly sash windows, are almost synonymous with shakes and rattles.
 They’re draughty, noisy, and allow dust and dirt through.
 Secondary glazing provides an effective barrier, making the environment inside that much more pleasant.

 - Aluminium uses less fossil fuels in its production than the uPVC used in most modern replacement windows.
 Also, there is less material in a secondary window than there is in a replacement window.